 Jazz studies prepares students for careers as professional jazz musicians and for the advanced study of jazz.

 The iconic musician-teachers on Oberlin’s jazz faculty represent the pinnacle of achievement in the genre, renowned for their accomplishments as performers and their commitment to teaching the next generation of top players.
-Individually, they have performed to international critical acclaim alongside celebrated musicians like Miles Davis, McCoy Tyner, Esperanza Spalding, Dave Holland, Paul Simon, and Stevie Wonder.
-Among them, they have also collected several Grammy Awards and other notable honors for their recordings and stage work.
+Individually, they have performed to international critical acclaim alongside such celebrated musicians as McCoy Tyner, Esperanza Spalding, Dave Holland, Paul Simon, and Stevie Wonder.
+They also have collected several Grammy Awards and other notable honors for their recordings and stage work.

 Even while maintaining rigorous performance schedules, they provide individual and group instruction, teach classes, and are generous with their time mentoring students.